uptycslabs/terraform-aws-org-integration/README.md

   # Following bucket and stream configurations are optional
   # Inorder to ingest organization CloudTrail logs you need to set either `cloudtrail_s3_bucket_name` or `kinesis_stream_name`

+  # Specify whether the given cloudtrail S3 bucket is in master account or not (true/false)
+  cloudtrail_s3_bucket_in_master = true

   # Provide the S3 bucket name which contains the CloudTrail data
+  # Ignore incase of S3 bucket present on child account
   cloudtrail_s3_bucket_name = ""

-  # Specify whether the given cloudtrail s3 bucket is in master account or not
-  cloudtrail_s3_bucket_in_master = true

   # Name of the Kinesis stream configured to stream CloudTrail data
   kinesis_stream_name = ""